Do not resent growing old.

 — David Rothkopf, read the whole essay

 Shallow State, February 22, 2017, Foreign Policy (remember, this

-was written just one month Trump's presidency, about the time it
+was written just one month into former president Trump's presidency, about the time it

 started to look like the Trump Administration was really the Trump Regime)